-Resembling two hairy caterpillars involved in a nasty head-on collision, God’s eyebrows pressed into each other.
-His look suggested He wasn’t too impressed with the line of questioning I’d taken.
+Resembling two hairy caterpillars involved in a nasty head-on collision, God’s eyebrows ran into each other.
+His expression suggested He wasn’t too impressed with the line of questioning I’d taken.

 “Look, you need to understand, a few thousand years or so of human history amounts to a bucket full of gnat’s piss, in evolutionary terms.”